softmatterlab/BRAPH-2-Matlab/README.md

 ## For Developers

 BRAPH 2 is designed to be an open community-driven project, and the code is freely available on this GitHub repository at [BRAPH 2 Releases](../../releases).
-Developers can contribute to BRAPH 2 at various levels of complexity, ranging from editing existing pipelines and adapting example scripts to implementing entirely new features.
+Its **Genesis** system enables developers to build, customize, and share their own tailored BRAPH 2 distributions at various levels of complexity, ranging from editing existing pipelines and adapting example scripts to implementing entirely new features.
 For the details on how to do this, refer to the [BRAPH 2 Developer Tutorials](tutorials/developers).

 ## Contribute to BRAPH 2